 CISOs must have a solid background in IT to be able to effectively communicate with the IT side of the house, collaborating on projects and discussing strategies to ensure security controls are in place and being adhered to.
 In addition, effective security awareness strategies are increasingly important, as phishing attacks proliferate.
 One Phishing attempt can interrupt an entire morning.
 Applications need to be written in a secure manner, in an environment with ample security processes in place.
 Proposed new apps must be assessed for security at their very inception, not just prior to implementation.

 Richard Greenberg – Information Security Officer, Los Angeles County Department of Public Health

-Richard was recently honored as an Honor Roll recipient by ISSA International.
-He has been selected as a finalist for both the (ISC)2 Americas Information Security Leadership Award in the Senior Information Security Professional category and the Los Angeles Business Journal CIO of the Year in Security.
+Richard is an Information Systems Security Association (ISSA) Distinguished Fellow, one of only 64 worldwide, and has received their Honor Roll designation (only 55 worldwide).
+He has also been selected as a finalist for both the (ISC)2 Americas Information Security Leadership Award in the Senior Information Security Professional category and the Los Angeles Business Journal CIO of the Year in Security.

 Richard has served on the OWASP Global Board of Directors, leads the OWASP LA Chapter, and has been Co-Chair of the highly successful AppSec California conferences.
 Richard also is President of the Information Systems Security Association Los Angeles Chapter and is Chair of their widely recognized annual Security Summit and CISO Forum.

 Richard is dedicated to diversity in our field.
 He started and chairs the annual Women in Security Forum, and supports creating a more open and welcome community.
 Richard’s reach in the Southern California region is extensive.
 He has worked diligently to bring together the various Southern California IT and InfoSec organizations to enhance their collaboration efforts, to help reach new IT and InfoSec professionals.